-In the Red River Valley along the western border of Minnesota and in the southwest corner of the state sustained winds must be at or above 25 mph.
+In the Red River Valley along the western border of Minnesota (Grand Forks forecast area) and in the southwest corner of the state (Sioux Falls forecast area) sustained winds must be at or above 25 mph.

 • Minimum Relative Humidity (RH) of 25% or less.